b. 1981 Sydney, Australia

 Lives and works in Sydney, Australia

-Like the sundial, Browns paintings realise time in a way that is steady and quiet.
-They are formal in their conception and making: every angle is regarded, each rare pop of colour is chosen carefully, every body part is fitted together like the pieces of an anatomical puzzle.
-Shrouded in stillness and anonymity Browns paintings contain both a familiar and mysterious quality.
-His highlighted silhouettes seem to be having an existential encounter with the nothingness surrounding them and their noir-like sensibility compels us to speculate on who they are and where they are going.
-His still-life paintings depicting generic, glasses, bowls, and fruits enveloped in rich vibrant hues set against a seemingly paired-back background evoke a similar kind of enigma and intrigue in the everyday.
+Brown’s works are bold but they realise time in a way that is steady and quiet.
+Every angle is regarded, each striking colour (when colour appears) is carefully selected, and the body parts are fitted together like pieces to an anatomical puzzle.
+Shrouded in stillness and anonymity Browns paintings contain both a familiar and enigmatic quality.
+His highlighted silhouettes seem to be having an existential encounter with the nothingness that surrounds them compelling us to speculate on who they are and where they are going.
+The still life’s depicting glasses, bowls, and fruits enveloped in rich vibrant hues set against a seemingly paired-back background evoke a similar kind of intrigue in the everyday.
 But while the works are meditatively formulated, diffusing calmness and tranquillity, they also exude dynamism.
 The aluminium surface emboldens the fluidity of each mark allowing it to swiftly glide over the smooth plain without interruption.
 The artist’s defined use of line accentuates the geometry of each object.

-With his patient eye, laboured handwork and a rendering of humble everyday pursuits, objects, and commutes, Brown creates a calm space that points to a stoic grace in the act of living life day by day.
+With his patient eye and laboured handwork rendering humble everyday pursuits, objects, and commutes, Brown points to the stoic grace in the act of living day-to-day.
 By pausing on simple occasions he shows us life does not need to be extraordinary to have meaning, each second is serene and every action has weight.

 Brown has completed a Bachelor of Fine Arts Honours at the National Art School.
 He also holds a Diploma of Design, TAFE, Sydney, and from 2000-07 studied Classical drawing and painting at the Julian Ashton Art School Sydney.
 Brown’s work has been included in solo and group exhibitions in Australia and internationally.
 He has been a finalist in the Archibald Prize, Australian Print Triennial Prize, Fremantle Arts Centre Print Award, Mosman Art Prize and the Burnie Print Prize.
 He was awarded the Storrier Onslow National Art School Paris Studio Residency at Cite International des Arts, Paris in 2011.